G-R-Martins/ParametricExcitation/README.md

 ## Introduction

 ### Reduced order model (ROM)
-The [main code](https://github.com/G-R-Martins/ParametricExcitation/tree/main/Matlab) (write in [Matlab](https://www.mathworks.com/products/matlab.html)) is a simple tool to evaluate the dynamics of a vertical slender beam under parametric excitation.
+The [main code](https://github.com/G-R-Martins/ParametricExcitation/tree/main/Matlab) (write in [Matlab](https://www.mathworks.com/products/matlab.html) **R2019a**) is a simple tool to evaluate, using a ROM, the dynamics of a vertical slender beam under parametric excitation.
 This code also can do a comparison with some numerical simulations (in the present case, an in-house FEM solver was used, called **Giraffe**).

 - Assumptions about the model:
   1. Bernoulli-Euler beam formulation;